hdShang/arxiv-daily/docs/cs-CV/2025-06-27/papers/250622385v2-can-video-large-multimodal-models-think-like-doubters-or-double-down.md

 ---
 layout: default
-title: Can Video Large Multimodal Models Think Like Doubters-or Double-Down: A Study on Defeasible Video Entailment
+title: "Can Video Large Multimodal Models Think Like Doubters-or Double-Down: A Study on Defeasible Video Entailment"
 ---

 # Can Video Large Multimodal Models Think Like Doubters-or Double-Down: A Study on Defeasible Video Entailment